bauer-alex/fuzzyclara/paper/paper.md

 The package implements a range of routines for (visually) evaluating the clustering solutions, including principal components plots, the analysis of silhouette scores or the determination of the number of clusters.
-Using the implemented visualizations, the fuzzyness of a clustering solution can either be visualized based on the estimated membership scores
+Using the implemented visualizations, the fuzziness of a clustering solution can either be visualized based on the estimated membership scores
 <!--(`clara_pca`, `clara_parcoord` and `clara_scatterplot`)-->
 or by restricting on *core cluster observations* with some minimal membership score threshold.